citusdata/test-automation/README.md

 * If the branch has a prefix `scale/`, then scale job will be triggered.
 * If the branch has a prefix `tpch/`, then tpch job will be triggered.
 * If the branch has a prefix `all_performance_test/`, then all jobs will be triggered.
+* If the branch has a prefix `extension/`, then extension job will be triggered.

 You should push your branch to Github so that the circleci job will be triggerred.